The best fruits for weight loss.

 But that’s not to say all fruits are equally nutritious and weight loss friendly.

 After all, "fruits" is an entire fruit group.

 There are hundreds of different fruits with varying nutritional compositions.

-If you want to maximize your weight loss, it make sense to eat fruits high in volume, fiber, and nutrients.
-And of course, by not packing in excess calories and sugar.
+If you want to maximize your weight loss, it makes sense to eat the healthiest fruits.